deckhouse/deckhouse/ee/candi/cloud-providers/vcd/docs/ENVIRONMENT.md

 * _EdgeRouter_
 * _Catalog_

-Organization, VirtualDataCenter, StoragePolicy, SizingPolicy, EdgeRouter and Catalog must be provided by your VMware Cloud Director service provider.
+Organization, VirtualDataCenter, StoragePolicy, SizingPolicy, EdgeRouter, and Catalog must be provided by your VMware Cloud Director service provider.
-Also, in the tenant, you need to grant the following rights to change VM parameters (use the [instruction](https://kb.vmware.com/s/article/92067)):
+Also, in the tenant, you will need to grant the following rights to able to modify the VM parameters (refer to the [instruction](https://kb.vmware.com/s/article/92067)):

 * _guestinfo.metadata_
 * _guestinfo.metadata.encoding_